osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 For the users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended section:

+### Jade

+ROS Jade hosts the 5.x version of Gazebo.
+For a fully-integrated ROS system, we recommend using the 5.x version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo5`) and do ***not*** use the osrfoundation repository.

 ### Indigo